Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 • Supplement with magnesium or B12 if you are deficient.

-Clove, allicin, oil of oregano, and black cumin seed oil have been shown to be effective against Klebisella in studies and not effect histamine.
-Vitamin C is a natural anti-histamine.
+Clove, allicin, oil of oregano, and black cumin seed oil are effective against Klebisella in studies and not affect histamine intolerance.
+Vitamin C is a natural antihistamine.
 Quercetin is a natural mast cell stabilizer.
 Ginger and licorice reduce Th2 immune reactions.
-Liposomial colostrum, arabinogalactan’s, and 2-FL will help to regrow and repopulate your probiotic microbiome.58 59 60 61 62 63 64 65 66 67 68
+Liposomial colostrum, arabinogalactans, and 2-FL will help to regrow and repopulate your probiotic microbiome.58 59 60 61 62 63 64 65 66 67 68

 Conclusion

-Klebsiella dysbiosis can be a challenege to relieve but it can be done.
-Klebsiella is normal flora in the gut, you cannot rid yourself of it, but you can relieve your dysbiosis and work on improving the health of your immune system so that it can keep it in check and not cause debilitating conditions like RA and AS.
-No one should have to suffer from the crippling inflammation or histamine issues that Klebsiella causes.
-The protocols that are listed in this blog are basic templates; if you want more refined individual recommendations to help tackle Klebsiella dysbiosis, contact me for coaching.
+Klebsiella dysbiosis can be a challenge to relieve, but it can be done.
+Klebsiella is normal flora in the gut, you cannot rid yourself of it, but you can relieve your dysbiosis and improve the health of your immune system so that it can keep it in check and not cause debilitating conditions like RA and AS.
+No one should suffer from the crippling inflammation or histamine issues Klebsiella causes.
+The protocols in this blog are basic templates; if you want more refined individual recommendations to help tackle Klebsiella dysbiosis, contact me for coaching.

 1. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3678459/